 FY Start Dept Project Name Project Description Project Cost Renovation of approximately 7,500 square feet to accommodate the expansion of the Public Defender's Office staff.
 The expansion space will accommodate additional attorneys and their support staff, as well as meeting space and other administrative uses.
 The existing space is currently occupied by Juvenile Justice, which will be relocated to the renovated former Civil 2028 AFM CCOB 4th Floor - Public Defender 4th Floor Expansion Courts Building, assuming approval of that project.
 4,296,267 This project will install 10 Level 2 chargers at the 4th St Parking Deck and 6 Level 2 chargers at MCSO and 2 Level 2 Chargers at the New Courthouse.
-This project will allow the County to transition Internal Combustion Vehicles (ICVs) to Electric Vehicles (EVs) by providing a way of charging the electric vehicles.
+This project will allow the County to transition Internal Combustion Vehicles (ICVs) to Electric Vehicles (EVs) by providing a way of changing the electric vehicles.
 By replacing the ICVs with EVs, the County will reduce the amount 2028 (NEW) ELAP EV Charger Project FY28 at 4th St Parking Deck, MCSO and New Courthouse of Carbon emmission from fleet vehicles.
 319,355 This project will install 12 Level 2 chargers at various Park & Recreation sites.
 This project will allow the County to transition Internal Combustion Vehicles (ICVs) to Electric Vehicles (EVs) by providing a way of charging the electric vehicles.
 By replacing the ICVs with EVs, the County will 2028 (NEW) ELAP EV Charger Project FY28 at Park & Recreation Sites reduce the amount of Carbon emmission from fleet vehicles.
 459,864 This will fund design and construction for Deep Energy Retrofit Project for Historic Courthouse Building.
 The major upgrades related to the DER project include equipment, LED lighting retrofits, 2028 (NEW) ELAP Deep Energy Retrofits FY28 Historic Courthouse and other efficiency measures.
-1,211,440 This will fund design and construction for Deep Energy Retrofit Project for Spratt B Office Building.
-The major upgrades related to the DER project include HVAC equipment, controls, LED lighting 2028 (NEW) ELAP Deep Energy Retrofits FY28 Spratt B retrofits, and other efficiency measures.
+1,211,440 This will fund design and construction for Deep Energy Retrofit Project for Spratt B Office Building The major upgrades related to the DER project include HVAC equipment, controls, LED lighting 2028 (NEW) ELAP Deep Energy Retrofits FY28 Spratt B retrofits, and other efficiency measures.
 1,070,028 This will fund design and construction for Solar Photovoltaic Project at the 4th St Parking Deck and McDowell Parking Deck.
 This project will allow the County to generate renewable electricity from it's own PV panels.
-The renewable electricity that is generated onsite will replace the electricity that would normally be purchased from Duke Energy which comes from a carbon 2028 (NEW) ELAP Photovoltaic Projects FY28 4th Street and McDowell Parking Decks source.
+The renewable electricity that is generated onsite will replace the 3777502 ACTION TO STATE OF THE PROPERTY OF THE PROPERT electricity that would normally be purchased from Duke Energy which comes from a carbon 575.5589.550.500 2028 (NEW) ELAP Photovoltaic Projects FY28 4th Street and McDowell Parking Decks source.
 1,532,882 Investigate, negotiate (including obtaining appraisals), and document closing on land for new 2028 LIB Thomasboro library Land Acquisition libraries.
-4,000,000 This new segment of Campbell Creek Greenway will construct approximately 2.5 miles of greenway trail from Campbell Creek Park at Barcliff Drive to existing Campbell Creek Greenway at Lockmont Drive, with urban trail connections to the Eastland redevelopment area.
-The project scope will include paved greenway trails, access trails, crossing structures (bridges, swale 2028 PRK Campbell Creek Greenway- Campbell Creek Park to Campbell Creek Greenway bridges, culverts), boardwalks, and other related site improvements.
+4,000,000 Assessment of the control of the con 1 This new segment of Campbell Creek Greenway will construct approximately 2.5 miles of 1 1 greenway trail from Campbell Creek Park at Barcliff Drive to existing Campbell Creek Greenway at 1 Lockmont Drive, with urban trail connections to the Eastland redevelopment area.
+The project 1 scope will include paved greenway trails, access trails, crossing structures (bridges, swale 2028 PRK Campbell Creek Greenway- Campbell Creek Park to Campbell Creek Greenway bridges, culverts), boardwalks, and other related site improvements.
 26,276,924